bigscience-workshop/biomedical/README.md

 ## Contribution Guidelines

-To be considered a contributor, participants must implement an *accepted data-loading script* to the bigscience-biomedical collection for **at least 1 dataset**.
+To be considered a contributor, participants must implement an *accepted data-loading script* to the bigscience-biomedical collection for **at least 3 datasets**.

-Explicit instructions are found in [Get started](#Get-started), but the overall criteria to get accepted is as follows: <br>
+Explicit instructions are found in the next section, but the steps for getting a data-loading script accepted are as follows: <br>

-- Write a data-loading script for a dataset in a new branch
+- Fork this repo and write a data-loading script in a new branch
-- PR your branch to the `bigscience-biomedical` repo and ping the admins
+- PR your branch back to this repo and ping the admins
-- An admin will review and approve your PR or ping you for changes.
+- An admin will review and approve your PR or ping you for changes

 Details for contributor acknowledgements and rewards can be found [here](#Thank-you)